 Long before blogging, people bought and read books (what a concept!).
 And one of my favorite series was from Eat This, Not That!, developed from a column from Men’s Health magazine written by David Zinczenko and Matt Goulding, which now includes a website, quarterly magazine, videos, e-books and downloadable PDFs.

-From a recent Eat This, Not That! article by Perri O. Blumberg: 40 Foods Nutrition Experts Told Us You Should Be Eating Every Day, here are the foods I like best:
+From a recent Eat This, Not That! article by Perri O. Blumberg: 40 Foods Nutrition Experts Told Us You Should Be Eating Every Day, here are the foods I like to eat the best (especially while I’m binging on The Larry Sanders Show):

 “Cucumber is a delicious and light way to hydrate the body and replenish its daily vitamins.
 In fact, cucumber holds the most water by weight of any solid food (95 percent water),” says Lisa Hayim, registered dietitian and founder of The Well Necessities.
 “When we’re not in the mood to drink our fluids, slicing up some cucumbers or adding them to a salad can help with hydration and detoxification.”